The Ultimate Food Map of Europe

 34. Slovenia

-Gibanica or the exact Prekmurska Gibanica is a type of dessert that will impress even a no-sweet eater.
-It beautifully combines poppy seeds, walnuts, apples, raisins and ricotta fillings into one scrumptious dessert.
-Served hot, you might just experience the foodgasm we had.
+Gibanica, or the exact Prekmurska Gibanica, is a dessert that will impress even a no-sweet eater.
+It combines poppy seeds, walnuts, apples, raisins and ricotta fillings into one delicious dessert.
+Served hot, you might experience the foodgasm we had.

-Above all, the generous portion might push you over the edge so we suggest eating it with coffee in the afternoon, rather than after your dinner.
+Above all, the generous portion might push you over the edge, so we suggest eating it with coffee in the afternoon rather than after dinner.

-Do yourself a favour, and don’t miss the 10 Most Popular Slovenian Foods if you have the pleasure to visit this beautiful nation.
+Do yourself a favour, and don’t miss the 10 Most Popular Slovenian Foods if you have the pleasure of visiting this beautiful nation.

-Furthermore, this 3.5 hr food & Wine Tour in Ljubljana covers some amazing food stops, which we highly recommend.
+Furthermore, this 3.5 hr food & Wine Tour in Ljubljana covers some excellent food stops, which we highly recommend.

 Food Map of Europe - Slovenia